Bilawal-2/pdf-generator/README.md

 # pdf-generator
-In this reposirtory I have develop pdf report using java
+In this reposirtory I have develop a program to generate pdf report.